Great Things to Do in Cambridge with Kids

 Going to Cambridge with your little geniuses?
 Prime them for their future (hopefully) with our guide to this university city

 The iconic colleges of the University of Cambridge are spread across the centre of the city, appearing to radiate braininess and prestige.
 As you wander through the cobbled lanes of this old-world city, you’ll probably find yourself in the midst of student activities, protests and ceremonies, day-dreaming briefly about losing your family and hanging out with the cap-and-gown brigade of youth.
 But where to get the whole outfit?
 It’ll never work; best to stick it out with the kids for now.

 And fortunately, Cambridge is packed with all sorts of family-fun activities.
 You’ll of course want to show them around the university as a not-so-subtle way of pushing them towards an academic future.
 That goes without saying.
 But what of the other activities that are actually fun and entertaining?
 There are gardens, riverside walks, fascinating museums and play areas.
 Just take a punt… out on the river.
 The boat thing that’s a bit like in Venice.
 You know what we mean, right?
-It’s a Cambridge tradition.
-So without further ado, here’s Plum Guide's list of things to do in Cambridge with kids.
+It’s a Cambridge tradition, and here at Plum Guide we would never let you miss out on a tradition.
+Using our expert travel knowledge, we've put together this guide so that you can make the most out of your trip to Cambridge, so without further ado, here are the best things to do in Cambridge with kids.

 Hang out at the park